Moving Image Industry Incentive Program - Commercial Projects

 A minor who does not have the necessary document to complete Section III of the form should have a Texas resident parent or legal guardian complete section III and note their relationship to the minor in the signature box.

 Section IV of the Declaration of Texas Residency Form must be completed by an authorized representative of the production company or incentive applicant who has reviewed and authenticated (to the best of their ability) the document presented by the employee to complete section III of the form.
 It is not necessary to obtain a physical copy of the employee’s document.

 To be considered valid, Declaration of Texas Residency Forms must be filled out completely, correctly and legibly.
 Any residency form with missing, expired or illegible information will be considered invalid.

 Employees with properly completed Declaration of Texas Residency Forms are the only people considered Texas residents for the purposes of calculating the 70% residency requirement.

 Individuals without properly completed Declaration of Texas Residency Forms cannot be considered Texas residents for the purposes of calculating the 70% residency requirement, and any payments made to these individuals cannot be applied toward the incentive.

 Individuals who are not Texas residents do not need to complete the Declaration of Texas Residency Form.
 Any payments made to these individuals cannot be applied toward the incentive.

 Individuals who do not perform any work in Texas do not need to complete the Declaration of Texas Residency Form.
 Payments made to these individuals cannot be applied toward the incentive, and these individuals should not be included in the crew and cast count or listed on the crew and cast lists.

-The following must be received by the Texas Film Commission no earlier than 60 days and no later than 5 PM Central Time 5 business days prior to the first day of principal photography:
+An application package must be received by the Texas Film Commission no earlier than 120 days and no later than 5 PM Central Time 5 business days prior to the first day of principal photography: